soft2018spring-gruppe10/Report/README.md

 #### Deployment/Delivery:
 • Once all bugs/defect reported after complete testing is fixed and no other bugs are found, a report will be deployed to staging environment by the Continues Integration platform.

-• Once build is in staging environment proxy product owner.
+• Once build is in staging environment proxy product owner will be notified.

 • Once Product owner accepts staging environment, the build will be deployed to production.